louievandyke/hashiqube/README.md

 ## Gotchas

+### Unable to access guest machine IP

+If you're unable to access the guest machine IP, change the static IP address in line 26 of the [`Vagrantfile`](Vagrantfile), as it may be the result of an IP collision.
+See [this issue](https://superuser.com/a/1016731) on StackExchange.
 ### DNS Resolution Issues with *.localhost

 If you're using a Mac and are running into issues getting your machine to resolve `*.localhost`, try this: